yogeshm01/docai-frontend/README.md

 ## 🌟 Features

 - 🔐 User Authentication (JWT-based)
 - 📤 Upload, update, and delete PDF documents
 - 🧠 Ask questions about your documents using AI
-- 🗂️ Organized  for document management
+- 🗂️ Organized dashboard for document management
 - 🎨 Clean, responsive UI built with React and Tailwind CSS

 ---